Here's everything you need to know about that merger of T-Mobile and Sprint

-After nearly two years of waiting to close their $26.5 billion merger, T-Mobile and Sprint will cross the finish line Wednesday and combine the third- and fourth-largest national wireless carriers.
+After nearly two years of waiting to close their $26.5 billion merger, T-Mobile and Sprint have crossed the finish line and completed its quest to combine the third- and fourth-largest national wireless carriers.

 The merger comes less than two months after a US District Court gave the green light to the deal in a ruling that went against 14 state attorneys general who opposed the transaction.
 The attorneys general decided against appealing the District Court decision, so here we are.

 What's next?
 The new company is retaining the T-Mobile name.
-T-Mobile CEO John Legere will step down as CEO in May, and Mike Sievert, the company's COO, will move into the CEO chair to run day-to-day operations of the merged company.
+T-Mobile CEO John Legere has stepped down from his role, and Mike Sievert, the company's COO, has moved into the CEO chair to run day-to-day operations of the merged company.

 Worried about how this might affect you?
 CNET breaks down everything you need to know about this mega mobile merger.